 Telecommuters are a relatively large percentage of the workforce: 7.31% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Covert are slightly less educated than the national average of 21.84% for the average city or town: 13.08% of adults in Covert have a bachelor's degree or advanced degree
+The percentage of adults in Covert with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.08% of adults in Covert have a bachelor's degree or advanced degree.

 The per capita income in Covert in 2022 was $22,807, which is low income relative to Michigan and the nation.
 This equates to an annual income of $91,228 for a family of four.
 However, Covert contains both very wealthy and poor people as well.